threepointone/glamor/README.md

 ---

 there are two methods by which the library adds styles to the document -
-- by appending css 'rules' to a browser backed styledsheet.
+- by appending css 'rules' to a browser backed stylesheet.
 This is really fast, but has the disadvantage of making the styles uneditable in the devtools sidebar.
 - by appending text nodes to a style tag.
 This is fairly slow, but doesn't have the editing drawback.

 as a compromise, we enable the former 'speedy' mode `NODE_ENV=production`, and disable it otherwise.
 You can manually toggle this with the `speedy()` function.